May 22, 1907 – Laurence Olivier:

-In 1950, when the Oliviers returned to Hollywood for Leigh to film A Streetcar Named Desire (1951), David Niven walked into the garden of their rented Hollywood mansion.
+In 1950, when the Oliviers returned to Hollywood for Leigh to film A Streetcar Named Desire (1951), David Niven claims that he walked into the garden of their rented Hollywood home and:

 As his marriage to Leigh was ending, Olivier was working on Spartacus (1960), with a most notorious gay scene.
 As the Roman General Marcus Crassus, the nearly naked Olivier is suggestively bathed by his nearly naked slave, played by the heartily heterosexual Tony Curtis.
 The scene was regarded as so shocking at the time that it was cut from the final film.
 It was not reinstated until 1991, two years after Olivier’s death, with one of his best mimics, Anthony Hopkins, dubbing the pointedly gay dialogue:

 “Some people like oysters, some people like snails.
 I like oysters and snails.“

 Leigh divorced Olivier in 1961, devastated that as one of the most beautiful women in the world, she was being replaced by Plowright, a rather plain looking woman, but world-class actor.

 Olivier and Plowright married in 1961.
 With Plowright, Olivier found contentment and stability.
 They had a son and two daughters.
 When Olivier sought the attention of some handsome young man, Plowright had the good taste to just ignore it.